Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

-Oddsmakers expect the New York Jets (0-3) to see their three-game losing streak continue, as they are 7.5-point underdogs in a matchup with the Tennessee Titans (2-1) on Sunday, October 3, 2021 at MetLife Stadium.
-The over/under is set at 46 for the outing.
+The New York Jets (0-3) have an expected tough fight to stop their three-game losing streak as they are 7.5-point underdogs against the Tennessee Titans (2-1) on Sunday, October 3, 2021 at MetLife Stadium.
+The point total is set at 44.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.